Danny-Wilkins/Web_Dev_Spring_2017/Midterm/readme.md

 <h2>Issues</h2>
 <br>
 The nav bar doesn't like to play nice with mobile or thinner screens and apparently the audio blows people's ears out if they're wearing headphones.
-It's less that either of these are an issue and more than I didn't find it worth my time to fix.
+It's less that either of these are an issue and more that I didn't find it worth my time to fix.

 <h2>What I learned</h2>
 <br>